zmitchell/tinkering.xyz/content/posts/introduction-to-proc-macros.md

     }
 }
 ```

+Note that I'm able to directly compare the `ident` with a value of type `&str` even though `ident` is of type `syn::Ident`.
+This is because `Ident` implements `PartialEq<T: AsRef<str>>`, or, in other words, `Ident` can be compared with types that can be converted to `&str`.
+Nice!
+Although you don't need to explicity convert the `Ident` to a `&str` or `String` for the sake of comparison (remember, the `PartialEq` implementation does it for you), you can still get the textual representation of `ident` using its `as_ref` or `to_string` methods.

+Another thing to point out is that I'm unwrapping `ident`, which is of type `Option<Ident>`.
+This seems odd at first glance.
+We know that the fields are named because they come from the `Fields::Named` variant, but the type of each field is `Option<Ident>`, which suggests that there is some uncertainty as to whether the field actually has a name.
+According to David Tolnay, one of the authors of `syn`, this is a trade off.
+On one hand, it would make more sense to use just `Ident` in this situation, rather than `Option<Ident>`.
+On the other hand, using `Option<Ident>` for the type of `Field.ident` allows you to treat named and unnamed fields mostly the same, which makes sense from an API and maintenance point of view.
+Interesting!

 #### Generating the compiler errors
 Now that we've seen how to locate the fields of a struct and generate a compiler error, let's go ahead and do this in our `light_it_up` function (it will look very similar to `has_bees`).